 What registries are involved in providing the function: Root Zone database.

-Overlaps or interdependencies: Policy for entries in the root zone are determined both by the ICANN policy setting mechanisms (e.g. for ccTLDs and gTLDs), and by the IETF standardisation process (e.g. for specially reserved names).
+Overlaps or interdependencies: Policy for entries in the root zone are determined both by the ICANN policy setting mechanisms (e.g., for ccTLDs and gTLDs), and by the IETF standardisation process (e.g., for specially reserved names).

 Root Zone “WHOIS” Change Request and Database Management (NTIA IANA Functions Contract: C.2.9.2.b)

-Description of the function: IANA maintains, updates, and make publicly accessible a Root Zone “WHOIS” database with current and verified contact information for all TLD registry operators.
+Description of the function: IANA maintains, updates, and makes publicly accessible a Root Zone “WHOIS” database with current and verified contact information for all TLD registry operators.
 The Root Zone “WHOIS” database, at a minimum, shall consist of the TLD name; the IP address of the TLD’s nameservers; the corresponding names of such nameservers; the creation date of the TLD; the name, postal address, email address, and telephone and fax numbers of the TLD registry operator; the name, postal address, email address, and telephone and fax numbers of the technical contact for the TLD registry operator; and the name, postal address, email address, and telephone and fax numbers of the administrative contact for the TLD registry operator; reports; date the “WHOIS” record was last updated; and any other information relevant to the TLD requested by the TLD registry operator.
 IANA shall receive and process root zone “WHOIS” change requests for TLDs.

 Customers of the function: TLD registries.